Mjz86/c_colon/README.md

  these functions have large thunks, similar to the fastdyncaller transformation, because of unknown usage set, however c style function pointers ( similar to cxx ones) are mandatory fastdyncallee,  because  obviously we cannot assume anything about the assembly.

 - others:
  next revisions.

+  * note : for each calling convention ( fast call, vector call, cdecl ,....) we have a unique caller register saver trunk and a unique callee register changer trunk and  exception handling trunks.

 ---